ObeidaElJundi/hands-off-your-face/README.md

 3. Go to the installed folder and run **corona.exe**

+4. The app will open where the first frame will be fixed and waiting for you to draw a bounding box around your hand to be tracked.
+Draw a bounding box and click Enter.
+To stop the app, press Esc.

 ### B) Advanced (for developers/technical users):

 1. Clone or download this repository.